Astronomical telescopes

 Background

-In 1980, when I was in Middle School / Junior High School, a German comic book magazine for youngsters called 'Yps' ignited my passion for astronomy.
-With each issue of the magazine, a toy 'Gimmick' was included: A small astronomical telescope (with plastic lenses), a star clock (using the big dipper and Polaris to estimate time), a small handbook about astronomy, and a phosphorescent star map.
-The toys weren't that useful under the night sky, but a lifelong interest in the universe and the desire for a 'real' telescope arose.
+In 1980, when I was in middle school, a German comic book magazine for youngsters called Yps ignited my passion for astronomy.
+With each issue of the magazine, a toy gimmick was included: A small astronomical telescope (with plastic lenses), a star clock (using the big dipper and Polaris to estimate time), a small handbook about astronomy, and a phosphorescent star map.
+While the toys weren’t practical for serious observing, they sparked a lifelong fascination with the cosmos.

 In 1981, I got a small 2.4-inch refractor for Christmas.
 The views of the moon and the planets Jupiter and Saturn were awe-inspiring.
-While studying physics at the Federal Institute of Technology (ETH) in Zurich, I ground the mirrors of two Newtonian telescopes - a 6-inch f/8 reflector called 'Utopia' (1990) and a 10-inch f/11 reflector called 'Ganymede' (making of telescope mirror: 1992-1994, completion of telescope: 1998).
+While studying physics at the Federal Institute of Technology (ETH) in Zurich, I hand-ground the mirrors for two Newtonian telescopes - a 6-inch f/8 Reflector called Utopia (1990) and a 10-inch f/11 Reflector called Ganymede.
+Mirror grinding took place between 1992 and 1994, with final assembly of the telescope completed in 1998.
 I used Utopia for both observing and astrophotography and Ganymede for observing only.

-With its extreme length, Ganymede was a special planetary telescope.
-I was inspired by Harold Hill, author of 'A Portfolio of Lunar Drawings' and amateur astronomer Jan de Lignie's Newtonian reflector.
-Looking at Hill's lunar drawings (obtained with a 10-inch f/10 reflector) and looking through de Lignie's 8-inch f/8 reflector convinced me that a long focal length offers superior performance.
+With a focal ratio of f/11 and a tube over 3 meters long, Ganymede was a special planetary telescope.
+I was inspired by Harold Hill, author of 'A Portfolio of Lunar Drawings' and amateur astronomer Jan de Lignie's Newtonian Reflector.
+Looking at Hill's lunar drawings (obtained with a 10-inch f/10 Reflector) and looking through de Lignie's 8-inch f/8 Reflector convinced me that a long focal length offers superior performance.

 The parabola of a mirror with a long focal length is easier to produce, one can employ a smaller secondary mirror (which enhances contrast and reduces diffraction effects), simple eyepiece designs (Ramsden, Kellner, etc.) offer better performance (off-axis aberrations like coma are less severe), the optics are easier to collimate and focusing is less critical (due to a greater depth of focus).
-No matter how bad the skies were, it was always a pleasure to use Ganymede.
-Unfortunately, the 10-inch f/11 telescope turned out to be too heavy for me as I grew older.
+Even under poor seeing conditions, Ganymede was a joy to use.
+Over time, the weight of the 10-inch f/11 telescope became increasingly difficult to manage.

 Fig. 2 - The 10-inch f/11 Newtonian telescope Ganymede next to my girlfriend at the Swiss Star Party 2005 on Gurnigel in the Swiss Alps.